• START HERE

 For kids in the pre-writing stage, highlighters are fun and fantastic for tracing over adult handwriting.

-Other dry erase markers on our beloved easel, I don’t have a favorite set of markers to recommend as they all tend to dry out in our experience.
+Other than dry-erase markers on our beloved easel, I don’t have a favorite set of markers to recommend as they all tend to dry out.

 Set of fun edger scissors with wooden revolving stand (lazy susan)!